 In an effort to support the future of health care, the Foundation created a scholarship program that is awarded annually to deserving students who are pursuing an education in health care.
 You may designate your gift be applied to the Heart of Tomorrow Scholarship program.

 On occasion, the Foundation will support special projects at Sanford Canton-Inwood Medical Center.
-For example, the Foundation is currently supporting the development of the Hiawatha Healing Garden.
+For example, the Foundation is currently supporting the purchase of Osteoporosis Equipment.
 You may earmark your donation to be applied to the project in general or you may donate for a specific portion of the project.

 The simplest way to make a Planned Gift is by naming the Foundation in your will.
 A bequest is a meaningful way to support the Foundation without affecting your cash flow during your lifetime.
 Your attorney can include it when you prepare or revise your will or you can add a codicil at any time.

 - A specific bequest indicates the amount of cash, securities or other asset you wish to leave to the Foundation.
 Or it can indicate a specific percentage of the total value of your estate.

 - A residuary bequest leaves the remaining portion of your estate (or a percentage of the total) after all other bequests have been satisfied.

 - You can make the Foundation the recipient of a contingency bequest, which takes into account the possibility of a change in your beneficiary’s circumstances.
 For example, you might leave the Foundation a bequest if another heir predeceases you.

 Bank Accounts, Certificates of Deposit, and Securities

 You can make sure your bank accounts, certificates of deposit, or securities go immediately to support the Foundation through a Totten Trust also called a payable on death account, which in most cases only requires the completion of a form from your financial institution.

 Just designate the Foundation as the recipient of the assets of your account or certificates of deposits.
 When you do so, you will still be able to use your money as you want and you can even close the account.